WalkAMileGame/WalkAMileGame/documentation/customer_meetings/meeting_1.10.md

 ### Server discussion
-- Arni contacts course staff about possibility to host commercial product on a university server, during developement phase university server is used
+- Arni contacts course staff about possibility to host commercial product on a university server, during development phase university server is used

 ### Additional content